Guidelines for Employee Stock Plans (ASC 718)

 To explain it better, the “Fair Value” here was defined by the FASB in 820-10-35-2 as “the price that would be paid to transfer a liability or obtained to sell an asset in an orderly transaction at the measurement date that is between market participants.”

 This means that the fair value of the option is not the value of the underlying stock nor the strike price, nor is it the difference between both.
-Basically, the fair value is the rate for which the share would be bought in the open marketing as per the date of the measurement (when the value is determined, and for the employee it is the grant date).

 But since the shares of the private companies are not available in the open market, the fair value has to be calculated.
 This is done by using methods like the Monte-Carlo Method, Lattice Model, or the Black-Scholes Model.
 Nonetheless, the Black-Scholes Model is used the most as it is the most straightforward and easiest method to use.